 ● The Responsible Financial Officer, who is responsible for monetary matters.

-● The Cemetery Manager, who is responsible for the Parish Council Cemetery Service and maintaining the Burial Ground.
+● The Cemetery Manager, who is responsible for the Parish Council Cemetery Service and maintaining the Cemetery grounds.

 ● The Village Caretaker, who has a number of responsibilites including litter collection.

 Both the Full Council and Planning Committee meetings are held on the first Thursday of every month.
 The Parish Council also holds a Budget Meeting in December of each year, and hosts the Annual Parish Assembly, usually held in May.
 Under normal circumstances notice of meetings is posted on the Parish Council Notice Board, situated outside the United Reformed Church in Hall Street, and on this website.
 Meeting minutes are published on this website, and are also available from the Parish Clerk on request.
 Due to the COVID-19 coronavirus pandemic, Full Council and Planning Committee meetings are now being conducted by videoconferening, and remain open to the public for viewing and participation.